knittingchi/Neural-Network-Toolkit/README.md

 So here you'll find a step-by-step guide, ideas for first projects and Tensforflow's endless list of data sets, that you can use to bring your ann to life.

 Sources
-- Machine Learning and Neural Networks - P. Grunert
+- Machine Learning and Neural Networks - Philipp Grunert
 - CS50's AI with Python class
+- ...

 # 1. Feed Forward Neural Networks (FFNNs)